-Large, luxurious RVs lure us in with their curb appeal, but bigger isn’t always better.
+Large, luxurious RVs lure you in with their curb appeal, vast interior space (often made even bigger with multiple slideouts), and long list of amenities.
+But bigger isn’t always better.
 We’ll tell you why as we look at the benefits of smaller RVs.

-Sure, we’ve lived in a 43’ diesel pusher for a couple of decades, but we’ve also traveled overseas in far smaller rigs for extended periods.
+Sure, we lived in a 43’ diesel pusher for a couple of decades, but we’ve also traveled overseas in far smaller rigs for extended periods, and (at only 19′ of living space) our current rig is much smaller.
 So, we do understand the trade-offs of living large compared with the benefits of smaller RVs.

-That said, you have to remember that we didn’t start out RVing with the intention of vacationing, weekend camping, or even a few long road trips per year.
-We bought our first RV with the intention of traveling and living in it full-time for an extended period.
-We sold our sticks & bricks home and bought a FAR smaller home-on-wheels.
+That said, we didn’t start out RVing with the intention of vacationing, weekend camping, or even a few long road trips per year.
+We bought our first RV with the intention of traveling and living in it full-time.
+We sold our sticks & bricks home and purchased a (relatively) FAR smaller home-on-wheels.

 Not long into our travels, we realized that we wanted to continue living full-time in an RV, but we also knew that we’d have to work full-time in it as well.
-And by that point we’d come to realize that boondocking for extended periods is our favorite way to roll, so we knew we needed some pretty large holding tanks among other things.
-All of which led us to buy our current 43’ behemoth.
+And by that point, we’d come to realize that boondocking for extended periods is our favorite way to roll, so we knew we needed some pretty large holding tanks, among other things.
+All of which led us to buy our former 43’ diesel pusher.

-Our RV is a 43-foot Class A diesel pusher.
+When we were full-timers, our RV was a 43-foot Class A diesel pusher.

-Because we live and work in our RV full-time, and because our go-to camping style is boondocking, we needed a substantial amount of space and some very large holding tanks.
-But not everyone RVs the way we do.
+Because we lived and worked in our RV full-time, and because our go-to camping style is boondocking, we needed a substantial amount of space and some very large holding tanks.

 What Are the Smallest Types of RVs?